 Completed Stream/River Habitat Assessment Field Sheet (FD 9000-5)

-Method
+METHODS

 Conduct sampling at a site that is representative of the waterbody of interest, during representative flow conditions, as appropriate based on study objectives.
 Divide the 100 m reach into 10 sampling units 10 m in length.
 Complete the Physical/Chemical Characterization per FT 3001 and Habitat Assessment per SOP FT 3100.
-The LVS observations can be done during the habitat mapping process, or following the habitat assessment.
+The LVS observations can be done during the habitat mapping process or following the habitat assessment.

 At each 10 m sampling unit, visually assess and identify the plants present in the wetted area, either from a boat or by wading.
 Record the presence of all plant species within this 10 m area (both banks), including submersed, floating, and emergent plants.
 If you are using the Linear Vegetation Survey Field Sheet (Form FD 9000-32) and you observe species that are not on the datasheet, add them in the empty spaces provided.
 Identify aquatic and wetland plants to the lowest practical taxonomic level, as described in Section 4.2 of the LVI Primer.
-Do not include plants on the banks above the typical water level.
-Include macroalgae (e.g. Chara, Nitella) and moss (e.g., Fontinalis) that are structurally similar to macrophytes.
+Do not include plants on the banks above the current water level.
+Include macroalgae (e.g. Chara, Nitella) and aquatic mosses (e.g., Fontinalis) that are structurally similar to macrophytes.
 When this method is used to determine floral health associated with Chapter 62-302.531, F.A.C., do not include tree or shrub taxa unless they can also have a forb/herb growth form.
 (This rule reference is provided for information only and not needed for use of this SOP.)

-Determine the dominant species by estimating the plant with the largest areal extent.
+Determine the codominant or dominant species by estimating the plants with the largest areal extent.
 Dominance can be by submersed, floating, or emergent species.
-If unable to determine a dominant species, it is acceptable to assign two species co-dominance.
-If unable to decide on a dominant or two co-dominants, simply do not assign a dominance code for that sampling unit.
-If none of the species is abundant (occupies at least 1 m2 of the survey area), then do not assign a dominance and record the lack of dominance in the field documentation.
+If two taxa are clearly more abundant than any other taxa, select two codominants If one taxon is at least twice as abundant as any other taxon, select it as a single dominant.
+If unable to decide on a dominant or two codominants, simply do not assign a dominance code for that sampling unit.
+If none of the species is abundant (occupies at least 1 m2 of the survey area), then do not assign dominance and record the lack of dominance in the field documentation.

-Rate the total abundance of macrophytes in each 10 m section into one of the following categories: 0-5%, >5 and ≤10%, >10 and ≤25%, >25 and ≤50%, >50%.
+Rate the total abundance of macrophytes in each 10 m section into one of the following cover categories: 0-5%, >5 and ≤10%, >10 and ≤25%, >25 and ≤50%, >50%.

 Any specimens that cannot be readily identified in the field should be labeled and placed in plastic bags.
 Store bags on ice until returning to the laboratory.
-Plants kept refrigerated can be identified fresh within a day or two.
+Plants kept refrigerated can be identified fresh within a few days.
 Unknowns for herbarium identification or verification by a consulting botanist should be prepared as voucher specimens.
 Carefully dispose of exotic plant taxa specimens to prevent the inadvertent and detrimental spread of those taxa.

 Once specimens are verified, finalize the sampling records with correct taxa names.